csiro-robotics/shc_tutorials/shc_pc_gazebo_simulation.md

 4.10 After generating the workspace press the start button again to proceed.

-4.11 Visit [How to Control the Hexapod](shc_guide_hexapod.md) to learn how to control the hexapod from the joystick.
+4.11 Visit [How to Control the Legged Robot](shc_guide_hexapod.md) to learn how to control the hexapod from the joystick.

 * This simulation displays the Bullet Syropod.
 For other syropods you have to modify the configuration file `~/openshc_ws/src/<name_syropod>/config/<name>.yaml` accordingly and simulate them in the Rviz environment by the following command.